hastyjr/UFOs/README.md

 ### __Requirements__
 She essentially needs to build two things: the webpage that will allow users to view the data `(HTML)` and a dynamic table that will present it `(JavaScript)`.

-### __Wants__
-Dana wants to storyboard her website to have an idea of what her readers will see when they view the final product.

-Storyboarding is incredibly useful in determining the layout of a webpage, so it's important to complete this step early in order to save time later.
-It's like building a house.
-You need to know how it's all going to fit together before you start building!

 ## Results
-Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.

-Read below to for a tutorial on how to use the new webpage using specific search criteria.
+Read below on how to use the new webpage to filter UFO sightings using specific search criteria.

 ### __Search Filter Criteria__
-Assuming you want to view any entries for stitings under the following criteria:
+Assume you want to view all entries for stitings with the following criteria:
 * Date: `1/1/2010`
 * City: `el cajon`
 * State: `ca`
 * Country: `us`
 * Shape (keyword): `triangle`

-You will navigate to to the filter fields and enter the above mentioned criteria.
+You will navigate to the filter fields and enter the above mentioned criteria.

 Your filter should look like this: